 Google Pages and Google Places are very good friends.
 While creating your new page, Google+ will use some of the details you input to look into their database and see if a previous business place has been created.

-If something exits, a selection may appear for you to select the most appropriate item.
+If something exists, a selection may appear for you to choose the most appropriate item.

-By selecting the item, Google+ pages will be automatically filled in with the details available (regardless you are the administrator of the places).
+By selecting the item, Google+ Pages will be automatically filled in with the available details (regardless of whether you are the administrator of the place).

-Please be aware that Google+ Pages are not meant to promote and host contests, therefore if this is your intent it is at your own risk going on.
+Please be aware that Google+ Pages are not meant to promote and host contests; therefore, if this is your intent, you go ahead at your own risk.

-Finally, it appears recently a change in the Google Analytics policies has been made and sooner Google Pages will be provided with Google Analytics to help you collecting information and insight of your users.
+Finally, a recent change in the Google Analytics policies has been made, and soon Google Pages will be provided with Google Analytics to help you collect information and insight on your users.

 Your page is up, remember to continue using it

-Pretty much like you Facebook page or your twitter account, if you do not use your page, you will not get results.
+Pretty much like your Facebook page or your Twitter account, if you do not use your page, you will not get results.

-No fan, no followers, no engagement at all.
+No fans, no followers, no engagement at all.

-So whilst creating a page is a good suggestion, please consider how many resources you can dedicate upfront so to scale up your time rather than squeeze it and get into troubles.
+So whilst creating a page is a good suggestion, please consider how many resources you can dedicate upfront, so as to scale up your time rather than squeeze it and get into trouble.

-Also, remember to have a look at a quick guide which outline what a Google+ pages can or cannot do in comparison to Google Profile.
+Also, remember to have a look at a quick guide which outlines what a Google+ page can or cannot do in comparison to a Google Profile.